Mahipalsinh-Git/learn_fastapi/Udemy/ch_36_sql_alembic_autogenerate/README.md

 6. alembic downgrade -1
     This command downgrades (rolls back) your database schema by one migration step from the current revision, reverting the most recent migration

+7. alembic current
+    Display the current revision(s) applied to the database

+8. alembic history
+    Show the list of all migragtion scripts in chronoligical order.

+9. alembic list_templates
+    List available migration environment templates for initializing new projects.